nbdc-datahub/hbcd-docs/docs/instruments/biospec/illumina-gda-gwas.md

 </tbody>
 </table>

 ## Instrument Details

-Additional desccription will be added.
-These data contain a .bed, .bim, and .fam file which include genomic data.
-There is also a batch.info file which details sample batching for genotyping.
+Additional description will be added.
+These data contain a `.bed`, `.bim`, and `.fam` file which include genomic data.
+There is also a `batch.info` file which details sample batching for genotyping.
 A README file describes these data.
 Genome Build: hg19Number of variants: ~XXXNumber of Individuals: X,XXX

 <div id="hbcd-mod" class="table-banner" onclick="toggleCollapse(this)">